supervisely-ecosystem/resize-images/README.md

 <img src="https://i.imgur.com/7znCxrC.png" height="400px"/>

 **Step 4.** Press `Run` button.
 The progress bar will appear in `Output` section.
 Also you can monitor progress from tasks list of the current workspace.
    App creates new project and it will appear in `Output` section.
-Once you are ready with the app, you should close app manually